fpseverino/swift-wallet/Sources/WalletPasses/WalletPasses.docc/PersonalizablePasses.md

 To make a pass personalizable, you need to pass a ``PersonalizationJSON`` object to ``PassBuilder/build(pass:sourceFilesDirectoryPath:personalization:)``, and the source files directory must contain the `personalizationLogo@XX.png` file.

 Once you've built the pass, you can distribute it like any other pass.

 The user will be prompted to provide the required personal information when they add the pass.

-Wallet will then send the user personal information to your server.
+Wallet will then send the user personal information to your server to be stored and used to update the pass, along with a personalization token that you have to sign and return to Wallet in the response.
+You can use the ``PassBuilder/signature(for:)`` to sign the personalization token.

 Immediately after that, the Wallet app will request the updated pass.

 > Important: The updated and personalized pass **must not** contain the `personalization.json` file.